miekg/learninggo/functions.md

 Here we use a function without a name and specify the body of the function inline, basically we're creating a nameless function on the spot.
-The final braces are needed because `defer` needs a function call, not a function value.
+The final parentheses are needed because `defer` needs a function call, not a function value.
-If our anonymous function would take an parameter it would be easier to see why we need the braces:
+If our anonymous function would take an parameter it would be easier to see why we need the parentheses:

 ~~~go
 defer func(x int) {/* ... */}(5)